-GPR bank (default).
 If 'a' is '0' and the extended instruction set is enabled, this instruction operates in Indexed Literal Offset Addressing mode whenever $f \le 95$ (5Fh).
-See Section 24.2.3 "Byte-Oriented and Bit-Oriented Instructions in Indexed Literal Offset Mode" for details.
+See Section 23.2.3 "Byte-Oriented and Bit-Oriented Instructions in Indexed by a 2-word instruction.